 Converting your recipes and meals

 Converting recipes is highly rewarding.
 It makes a great career expanding step, or simply a fun person or school project.
 A deeper understanding of animal-free cooking broadens the horizons of both budding home cooks and caterers.
 With our help, cooking vegan, vegetarian, and dairy and egg intolerant meals is daunting no longer.

 We have found that by focusing on making dishes vegan you cater for the vast majority of special diets, be they religious, vegetarian, or dairy-intolerant.
 We also will include gluten-free ideas and links, as this is common, sometimes in conjunction with dairy-intolerance, so a vegan gluten-free recipe then becomes a great answer.

 There are thousands of fantastic vegan and special diet recipes on the Internet, and many recipe books, but you don’t have to use them to make tasty animal-free food.

 You can make dishes you’ve always made.
 Simply convert your old recipes.
 This page shows you how.

-Where to buy the alternatives in the UK is indicated, and most are widely available. “hfs” stands for health food shop, and includes whole food shops and organic stores.
+Where to buy the alternatives in the UK is indicated, and most are widely available. “hfs” stands for a health food shop, and includes whole food shops and organic stores.